sourcegraph/handbook/content/departments/people-talent/people-ops/process/impact-reviews.md

 ---

-The below sections are COMING SOON and will be published before the Manager Review Writing portion
+The below sections are IN PROGRESS and will be published before the Manager Review Writing portion

 **# RESOURCES FOR MANAGERS**